Frequently Asked Questions

 Why would we consider having a China Host if we enjoy less structure and more freedom?

 While a China Escapades tour enables you to directly manage your guide and driver in each destination, the reality of turning plans into confirmed activities in China can be more complex than initially presumed.
 While your efforts combined with a Virtual Concierge and driver/guide will be adequate, you will likely be eating into precious vacation time sorting out logistics when you should be enjoying yourself.
 One of the China Host’s main responsibilities is assisting with contemporaneous itinerary changes – and ensuring that your vacation is as structured or spontaneously free-flowing as your desire.
-All you need to do is convey your wishes to the China Host and then the business of arranging everything gets taken care of, including introducing you to experiences you mightn’t have thought of.
+All you need to do is convey your wishes to the China Host and then the business of arranging everything gets taken care of, including introducing you to experiences you might not have thought of.

 Does a China Host end up shadowing us everywhere?